- Aug 19, 2025

 - David Lapesa Barrera

-Accurate Weight and Balance (W&B) data is essential for safe and efficient aircraft operations.
-ICAO Annex 6 requires that the weight of the aircraft and the Centre of Gravity (CG) location are such that the flight can be conducted safely.
+Accurate weight and balance (W&B) data is essential for safe and efficient aircraft operations.
+ICAO Annex 6 requires that the weight of the aircraft and the centre of gravity (CG) location are such that the flight can be conducted safely.
 Once the operator knows the empty weight and position of the CG, by adding passenger, cargo, and fuel loads, the weight of the aircraft and CG can be estimated for the entire flight.

-For a new aircraft, the weight established during production is documented in a Weight and Balance Report provided by the Type Certificate Holder (TCH) or made available to the operator, forming the baseline for subsequent management.
+For a new aircraft, the weight established during production is documented in a weight and balance report provided by the Type Certificate Holder (TCH) or made available to the operator, forming the baseline for subsequent management.

 The aircraft tends to gain weight over its operational life due to various factors: accumulation of grease and oil, repaint, new equipment, modifications, and repairs.
 The operator is responsible for ensuring that the weight and balance records are updated whenever such changes occur.